starkfell/100DaysOfIaC/articles/day.28.build.pipes.sp.direct.access.to.key.vault.linux.md

 # Day 28 - Build Pipelines, Fine Tuning access to a Key Vault (Linux Edition)

 In today's article we are going to cover how to fine-tune access to an Azure Key Vault in a Build Pipeline using a Service Principal.
+This article is the same identical topic from [Day 27](../articles/day.27.build.pipes.sp.direct.access.to.key.vault.windows.md), but specifically for Linux.

 > **NOTE:** This article was tested and written for an Azure Build Pipeline using a Microsoft-hosted Agent running ubuntu-18.04 and a separate Linux Host running Ubuntu 18.04 with Azure CLI installed.

-In the previous two articles, we demonstrated how to use the Azure Key Vault task to access Secrets in an Azure Key Vault.
-One of the limitations of the Azure Key Vault task is that it requires you to provide *get* and *list* access to the Azure Key Vault to the Service Principal you are using.
-Well, what if you have certain restrictions in your company where you are required to only be able to access a specific secret but not have access to anything else in the Key Vault?
-Below we are providing you a method of accomplishing this.

 **In this article:**